TMiguelT/miniwdl/docs/getting_started.md

 }
 ```

 This is also stored in `outputs.json` in the subdirectory.
-For your convenience, miniwdl furthermore generates a symbolic link `_LAST` pointing to the timestamped directory for most recent run; and an `output_links` directory tree containing symbolic links to the output files.
+For your convenience, miniwdl furthermore generates a symbolic link `_LAST` pointing to the timestamped subdirectory for most recent run; and an `output_links` directory tree containing symbolic links to the output files.

 ```
 $ tree _LAST/output_links/